dashingsoft/pyarmor/docs/usage.rst

 1. :ref:`Using super mode` to obufscate scripts if possible, otherwise enable :ref:`Advanced Mode` if the platform is supported.
 In Windows and the performance meets the requirement, enable :ref:`VM Mode`
 2. Try to :ref:`binding obfuscated scripts to Python interpreter`.
-Generally it's not required for :ref:`Super Mode`.
 3. Make sure the entry script is patched by `cross protection code
    <https://pyarmor.readthedocs.io/en/latest/how-to-do.html#special-handling-of-entry-script>`_,
    and try to :ref:`Customizing cross protection code`